-To support local businesses affected by the COVID-19 pandemic and construction, the City is offering free municipal parking in London’s core until the end of 2020.
+To support local businesses affected by the COVID-19 pandemic and construction, the City is offering free municipal parking in London’s core.
 Each vehicle will receive two hours of free parking, per day.

 Motorists wishing to take advantage of this opportunity will need to use the HonkMobile app to access parking from their phone, tablet or computer.